First published at www.businesspost.ie

 “No!”, the audience cried, in loud, long, childish unison.

 “I’m shocked.
 I’m shocked,” Trump said.

 In the weird melée of the rally, there was no room for the substantive.
-Much apart from the fact that Trump himself deliberately moves, for the duration, to have limited truck with concrete themes or subjects, aspects of the rally were so ridiculous as to divorce it from reality.
+Much apart from the fact that Trump himself deliberately moves to have limited truck with concrete themes or subjects, aspects of the rally were so ridiculous as to divorce it from reality.

 The dead heat, to begin with, was incredibly addling. (“How does this compare to Afghanistan?” one man solemnly asked another, who was using a flattened paper cup as a fan.)

 The sight of elderly supporters waving walking canes in the air so that they could be seen on television was addling.
 The obscene t-shirt slogans, none of which I will be the first person to relay, were addling.
 The music choices addled.

 After more than an hour of waiting for Trump to take the stage, it was difficult to interpret the third loop of “Time Is On My Side” as anything other than a taunt.
 It was followed by the opening bars of “You Can’t Always Get What You Want”.

 Nessun Dorma played, incongruously, hilariously, maybe four times.
 A group of teenage boys in damp seersucker suits, suffocated by dicky bows, reverently passed around a vape pen.
 “This is like the Superman song,” one of them said.

 Luciano Pavarotti’s widow asked the Trump campaign to stop playing the track last month.
 The Rolling Stones, too, have asked Trump to stop using their music.